Erdogan's war on critical media heats up ahead of Turkish election

-In what opponents see as part of a campaign to muzzle dissent, Erdogan has repeatedly berated news outlets including the New York Times and Turkish daily Hurriyet, while a prosecutor this month sought to shut two TV stations, seen as opposed to the government, on terrorism-related charges.
+In what opponents see as part of a campaign to muzzle dissent, Erdogan has berated news outlets including the New York Times and Turkish daily Hurriyet in recent days, while a prosecutor this month sought to shut two TV stations, seen as opposed to the government, on terrorism-related charges.

 Erdogan is constitutionally barred from party politics as head of state, but has been making podium speeches across Turkey ahead of the June 7 polls in the hope the ruling AK Party will win a big enough majority to hand him greater powers.

-"Hey New York Times, apparently you think you can give us a lesson on press freedom," Erdogan said in a speech in the western city of Usak on Wednesday, after the newspaper published an editorial that suggested he was engaged in "brute manipulation of the political process".
+"Since when have you started meddling here from the United States?
+Who do you think you are?," Erdogan said in a speech in the Istanbul neighbourhood of Uskudar on Tuesday, after the New York Times published an editorial which suggested he was engaged in "brute manipulation of the political process".

-Addressing a crowd of thousands, Erdogan described the paper's journalists as "paid charlatans" and accused it of seeking to undermine Turkey over decades.

-"At critical times, this newspaper's stories regarding Turkey have always smelled of provocation," he said.

-Stephen Kinzer, a former Turkey bureau chief for the U.S. daily, travelled to the southern city of Gaziantep this week, expecting to be made an honorary citizen for his reporting 15 years ago which helped save endangered Roman mosaics.
+Stephen Kinzer, a former Turkey bureau chief for the U.S. newspaper, travelled to the southern city of Gaziantep this week where he was to have been made an honorary citizen for his reporting 15 years ago which helped save endangered Roman mosaics.

 But Kinzer, who has written books on the Middle East, said his embarrassed hosts at the city council had told him the award had been cancelled on the personal orders of Erdogan due to a column he wrote in the Boston Globe in January.